Margaret J. Weber Distinguished Lecture Series

 entertainment.
 As chief operating officer of the Academy of Motion Picture Arts and

-Sciences, Simmons oversee the day-to-day management and elevation of the Academy's
+Sciences, Simmons oversees the day-to-day management and elevation of the Academy's

 internal organization, including the Academy Foundation and educational programs.